cisagov/LME/.github/ISSUE_TEMPLATE/bug-or-error-report.md

 Increase the number of lines if your issue is not present or include a relevant log of the erroring container
 - Output of the relevant /var/log/cron_logs/ file

-## Expected behavior
-A clear and concise description of what you expected to happen.

 ## Screenshots **OPTIONAL**
 If applicable, add screenshots to help explain your problem.

 ## Additional context
-Add any other context about the problem here.
+Add any other context about the problem or any unique environment information here.